-How to Create a Classic Black Smokey Eye
+Classic Black Smokey Eye

 A classic black smokey eye is famous for a reason.
 The iconic makeup style looks good on everyone and is universally flattering.
 When looking for a sexy nighttime look, this is a simple go-to style that always works so it’s important to have it in your arsenal.
 Follow these quick tips and you’ll be nailing the black smokey eye in no time.

 - Apply primer and add concealer to any dark under eye circles.